HIV Prevention

 Educational Sessions

-Our program works to reach people who are at increased risk of becoming infected with HIV, or if already infected, transmitting the virus to others.
-The program activities include community outreach, risk reduction counseling, individual and group level interventions, health communication/public information seminars, and community level interventions.
+Our program works to reach people who are likely to acquire HIV or are living with HIV and may transmit the virus to others.
+The program activities include HIV/STD prevention workshops, community outreach, individual risk reduction counseling, health communications and community level interventions.

 HIV/STD Testing

-Our TestMiami Mobile Unit serves the Miami-Dade County community by providing FREE preventative education and testing for infections of HIV, chlamydia, gonorrhea, and syphilis.
+Our TestMiami Mobile Unit serves the Miami-Dade County community by providing FREE prevention education and testing for infections of HIV, chlamydia, gonorrhea, and syphilis.

-Take the TRAIN?…Take the TEST!
-Is a community mobilization event that provides HIV/STD screenings and outreach information in areas of close proximity to targeted Metrorail stations with high rated of individuals with HIV/AIDS.
-Collaborative partners use mobile units to provide HIV/STD prevention education, rapid testing, and necessary referrals to all who visit testing locations.
+Take the TRAIN?…Take the TEST! is a community mobilization effort that provides HIV/STD screenings and outreach information at Metrorail stations in high HIV/AIDS incidence neighborhoods.
+FDOH and its partners use mobile units to provide HIV/STD prevention education, rapid testing, and necessary referrals to all who visit testing locations.

 PCSI on Wheels is a program collaboration and service integration model that implements and delivers holistic, evidence-based prevention services and risk reduction messages to individuals outside the clinical setting.
-This model will facilitate joint planning and sharing or coordination of resources in an effort to provide more holistic prevention services and risk reduction messages to individuals at risk of contracting HIV, STD, TB, and hepatitis.
+This model will facilitate joint planning and sharing or coordination of resources to provide more holistic prevention services and risk reduction messages to individuals who are likely to contract HIV, STD, TB, and hepatitis.

 For a list of upcoming events where we will be providing FREE HIV and STD testing, view our event calendar.